pk80/InteractWithOs/README.md

 - **Black-box tests**: A test where there is an awareness of what the program is supposed to do but not how it does it
 - **Edge case**s: Inputs to code that produce unexpected results, found at the extreme ends of the ranges of input
 - **Pytest**: A powerful Python testing tool that assists programmers in writing more effective and stable programs
-- **Software testing**: A process of evaluating computer code to determine whether or not it does what is expected
+- **Software testing**: A process of evaluating computer code to determine whether it does what is expected
 - **Test case**: This is the individual unit of testing that looks for a specific response to a set of inputs
 - **Test fixture**: This prepared to perform one or more tests
 - **Test suite**: This is used to compile tests that should be executed together